 Valuation Risk: The valuation of an account's investments involves subjective judgment.
 There can be no assurance that an account will value its investments in a manner that accurately reflects their market values or that the account will be able to sell any investment at a price equal to the valuation ascribed to that investment for purposes of calculating the account's net asset value.
 Certain securities or other instruments in which an account may invest, including, for example, high yield bonds, commodities, derivatives, emerging market securities, mortgage-related securities, complex securities, and thinly-traded or illiquid investments may be more difficult to value accurately, especially during periods of market disruptions or extreme market volatility.
 Technological issues or other service disruption issues involving third party service providers may also cause an account to value its investments incorrectly.

-Incorrect valuations of a pooled investment vehicle's portfolio holdings could result in the pooled investment vehicle's portfolio, resulting in the dilution of shareholder interests.
+Incorrect valuations of a pooled investment vehicle's portfolio holdings could result in the pooled investment vehicle's shareholder transactions being effected at a net asset value that does not accurately reflect the underlying value of the pooled investment vehicle's portfolio, resulting in the dilution of shareholder interests.

-Zero-Coupon Bond and Payment-In-Kind Securities Risk: Investments in zero-coupon and payment-inkind securities are subject to certain risks, including that market prices of zero-coupon and payment-inkind securities generally are more volatile than the prices of securities that pay interest periodically and in cash, and are likely to respond to changes in interest rates to a greater degree than other types of debt securities with similar maturities and credit quality.
+Zero-Coupon Bond and Payment-In-Kind Securities Risk: Investments in zero-coupon and payment-in-kind securities are subject to certain risks, including that market prices of zero-coupon and payment-in-kind securities generally are more volatile than the prices of securities that pay interest periodically and in cash, and are likely to respond to changes in interest rates to a greater degree than other types of debt securities with similar maturities and credit quality.
 Because zero-coupon securities bear no interest, their prices are especially volatile.
 And because zero-coupon bondholders do not receive interest payments, the prices of zero-coupon securities generally fall more dramatically than those of bonds that pay interest on a current basis when interest rates rise.
 However, when interest rates fall, the prices of zero-coupon securities generally rise more rapidly in value than those of similar interest paying bonds.
 Under many market and other conditions, the market for the zero-coupon and payment-in-kind securities may suffer decreased liquidity making it difficult for a Client account to dispose of them or to determine their current value.
 In addition, as these securities may not pay cash interest, a Client account's investment exposure to these securities and their risks, including credit risk, will increase during the time these securities are held in a Client account's portfolio.

 Although DoubleLine Alternatives attempts to manage these (and other) risks through careful research, ongoing monitoring of investments, and appropriate hedging techniques, there can be no assurance that the securities and other instruments purchased which are the focus of our investment strategies will increase in value or that accounts under our management will not incur significant losses.